Sensirion/myAmbienceManual/docs/README.md

 ### SHT31 SmartGadget
 ![SCD4x CO2 Gadget](images/sht31_gadget.png ":size=30%")

-This is deprecated but still compatible with the myAmbience app.
+This is deprecated but still compatible with the MyAmbience app.
 Learn more about the SHT3x and the SHT31 SmartGadget at [our website](https://sensirion.com/products/catalog/SHT31-Smart-Gadget)

 ### Nubo Air Monitoring system